 About the project

-We will draw on the strengths of our position as an education inspectorate to undertake this work using our extensive evidence base from inspection and thematic work that identifies what makes self-evaluation and improvement processes effective.
+Estyn will use the evidence from inspection findings and our thematic work that identifies what makes self-evaluation and improvement processes effective.

 Self-evaluation and improvement processes underpinned by an open and honest collaborative culture should be an integral and ongoing feature of the work in all schools, regardless of their current performance/situation.